How to write an Effective Architect Resume?

 - To check feasibility on the project by sorting out its practical difficulties related to the local environment, design and budget.

-- Ability to use computer-aided design software to create detailed workings, drawings, and specifications
+- Ability to use computer-aided design software like Auto-cad, Sketch, V Ray, Revit to create detailed workings, sketches, drawings and specifications

-- Visit sites regularly to examine the progress of construction.
+- Supervise sites on a regular basis, examine the progress of construction.

 To write an effective architect resume, please don’t exactly copy the above points because you’ve to express how much you’re strong at in a more personal way.
 You could use the above ideas in work experience area of your resume like